alexchilton/CAS_AML_Final_Project/Documentation/Final_report_option2.md

 #### 7.2.1 Data Fragmentation

-Rather than using full-length amino acid sequences as input, each sequence was fragmented into fixed-length subsequences of length L, where L represented a fraction of the maximum protein length (bandwidth).
+Rather than using full-length amino acid sequences as input, each sequence was fragmented into fixed-length subsequences of length 𝐿, where 𝐿 represented a fraction of the maximum protein length (bandwidth).
 Each amino acid was thus associated with a corresponding subchain.
 To ensure uniform coverage and preserve the statistical properties of the original sequence, circular wrapping was applied, resulting in a consistent probability distribution across all subsequences.

 We followed the empirical framework established in the comparative study (see [Appendix 1](#appendix-1-three-dimensional-structure-recovery-through-gradient-based-optimization)) to determine the critical parameter length 𝐿, which we define as at least 30% of the maximum length studied.
 This parameter will vary depending on the dataset and the inner distribution of protein lengths.